tasmota/docs/docs/NeoPool.md

 |  4  | Modbus B-   |
 |  5  | Modbus GND  |

+!!! failure The +12V connection is the 12V from the internal power supply, do not feed in any external voltage.

+You can use the "WIFI" or "EXTERN" connector, both are independent Modbus channels.
+The "DISPLAY" connection cannot be used as long as the built-in display is also connected to the connection behind the display.

+All three channels (DISPLAY/WIFI/EXTERN) use the Modbus address 1 by default.
+The setting of the address of the "EXTERN" connection can be changed in most systems.
+In this case, you also have to adjust the value for NEOPOOL_MODBUS_ADDRESS - but there is no need to do that.

 ### Tasmota settings

 If you followed the recommendations above, the two GPIOs will be assigned as follows under Tasmota **_Configuration -> Configure Module_**: